akhilub/Solved-TSP-using-Heuristics/README.md

 # Solved-TSP-using-Heuristics
 Solved TSP (traveling salesperson problem) using Nearest Neighbor and Simulated Annealing Method

-The solveTSP SA(nodesDF, costDict, timeLimit) function will accept three (3) inputs,in the following order:
+The solveTSP SA(nodesDF, costDict, timeLimit) function accepts three (3) inputs,in the following order:

 (a) nodesDF { A VeRoViz \nodes" dataframe containing n locations, numbered 1 through n.
 The TSP solution should visit each customer.
 You may assume that lo- cation 1 is the \home" location.
 Documentation on the dataframe structure may be